 - ☑ The system board

 - ✓ One IDE cable

-- ☑ One bracket mounted with 2 USB ports
+- ☑ One USB cable

-- ✓ One Serial ATA data cable
+- ☑ Two Serial ATA data cables

-- ✓ One Serial ATA power cable
+- ☑ Two Serial ATA power cables

 - ✓ One "Main Board Utility" CD

-- ☑ Two floppy diskettes

 - ✓ One I/O shield

-- ✓ One QR (Quick Reference)
+- ☑ One QR (Quick Reference)

 The system board and accessories in the package may not come similar to the information listed above.
 This may differ in accordance to the sales region or models in which it was sold.
 For more information about the standard package in your region, please contact your dealer or sales representative.